 Bono, the iconic lead singer of U2, has had success as a philanthropist largely because of his ability to win an audience with the world’s greatest and most powerful leaders, and then convince them to support a range of worthy causes.
 And Bono isn’t just trading on his celebrity; over a lifetime of asking and being turned down for things, he has developed his own theory of power structures and how they can be convinced to change.

-To generate change and cultivate support within a particular organisation, Bono said it is essential to defuse your opponents, while empowering the agents of change.
+To generate change and cultivate support within a particular organization, Bono said it is essential to defuse your opponents, while empowering the agents of change.

-Many organisations steer clear of addressing cultural shortfalls because it’s an enormous issue with many moving parts and no clear and easy solution.
-In some instances, culture goes unaddressed because it is inconvenient for organisations and their leaders.
-In both instances, the failure to examine organisational culture and confront weaknesses only sustains the behaviours and attitudes—immaturity and ignorance—that are preventing an individual company from being better.
+Many organizations steer clear of addressing cultural shortfalls because it’s an enormous issue with many moving parts and no clear and easy solution.
+In some instances, culture goes unaddressed because it is inconvenient for organizations and their leaders.
+In both instances, the failure to examine organizational culture and confront weaknesses only sustains the behaviors and attitudes—immaturity and ignorance—that are preventing an individual company from being better.

 A company cannot just be defined by a series of processes.
 It is also a living, breathing thing with beliefs, emotions and—sometimes—blind spots that its people demonstrate.
 Rebuilding or rejuvenating culture can be the first step to a better performing organization.
 And despite our current travails, if we learn as much as possible from past examples and apply the lessons to future challenges, a crisis can be an excellent opportunity to build a culture that is built for the long term.